My Ultimate Self-Hosted AI Chat Stack

 Whisper — speech to text

-The GPU tier adds a dedicated Whisper ASR service for processing microphone input from Open WebUI.
+The Whisper overlay adds a dedicated Whisper ASR service for processing microphone input from Open WebUI.
 GPU acceleration makes transcription near real-time even on the large-v3 model.

 # .env — choose your accuracy/speed tradeoff